Hunter-Wrynn/Hunter-Wrynn.github.io/_pages/about.md

 I am presently pursuing my graduate studies at  <a href='https://www.lamda.nju.edu.cn/CH.MainPage.ashx'>LAMDA</a>@Nanjing University, advised by Prof. <a href='https://www.lamda.nju.edu.cn/yehj/'>Hanjia Ye</a>.

-Currently, I focus on Model Reuse, Agentic RL and LLM4Rec.
+Currently, I focus on Model Reuse and Agentic RL.
+I am also interested in LLMs for recommending systems and quantitative trading.

 For collaboration and inquiries, contact: hunterwrynn@gmail.com